bmc/covid19/README.md

 # COVID-19 notebooks

-This repo contains [Jupyter](https://jupyter.org/) notebooks that I use to analyze some COVID-19 data.
+This repository contains [Jupyter](https://jupyter.org/) notebooks that I use to analyze some COVID-19 data.
 You're welcome to play with these notebooks, adapt them, copy them, etc.

-This repo is main just a playground allowing me to experiment with the data, as well as  bone up on Jupyter, [`matplotlib`](https://matplotlib.org/), and [Pandas](https://pandas.pydata.org/).
+This repository is mainly just a playground allowing me to experiment with the data, as well as  bone up on Jupyter, [`matplotlib`](https://matplotlib.org/), and [Pandas](https://pandas.pydata.org/).